Nick Marshall: New York Jets

 On October 12, 2016, Marshall was signed by the Jets off of the Jaguars' practice squad.

 On April 14, 2017, Marshall was suspended four games for testing positive on performance-enhancing drugs.
-Marshall was waived by the Jets on May 4, 2017.
+Marshall was waived by the Jets on May 4.

 Arizona Rattlers

-On November 2, 2017, Marshall was signed to the Arizona Rattlers of the Indoor Football League, alongside his brother, defensive back Antonio Marshall.
-However, both brothers departed the team before the 2018 season began, with Nick signing in the CFL.
+On November 2, 2017, Marshall was signed to the Arizona Rattlers of the Indoor Football League (IFL), alongside his brother, defensive back Antonio Marshall.
+However, both brothers departed the team before the 2018 IFL season began, with Nick signing in the CFL.

 Saskatchewan Roughriders

 In April 2018, Marshall signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).
 After the preseason, Marshall was named a starter at cornerback for the 2018 season.
 In Week 1 against the Toronto Argonauts, Marshall recorded an interception for a touchdown for the game-winning points in the 27–19 victory, but was subsequently placed on the six-game injured list following a broken finger.
 Marshall recorded another 'pick-six' in addition to a rushing touchdown in the Riders Week 10 win over the Calgary Stampeders.
-Marshall has subsequently been used as a situational rusher on short yardage and goal-line plays, recording 18 rushes for 48 yards and 7 touchdowns.
+Marshall was subsequently used as a situational rusher on short yardage and goal-line plays, recording 18 rushes for 48 yards and 7 touchdowns.
 In 13 games, Marshall finished the regular season with 26 tackles, 3 interceptions (two of which were returned for scores), and one forced fumble.
 The 2019 Roughriders finished in first place for the West Division, and under new head coach Craig Dickenson, Marshall relinquished rushing duties, resulting in an improved year as a defensive back; in 17 games played, Marshall recorded 39 tackles and five interceptions, one of which was taken back for a score.

 Marshall signed a one-year contract extension with the Roughriders on December 22, 2020.

 Marshall was released by the Roughriders on November 13, 2023 after Marshall was arrested for a firearm possession charge in his home state of Georgia on November 8, 2023.